-- 49 Income from Dealer Disposition of Property An adjustment is allowed for certain income from dealer dispositions of property made on or after January 1,2009.
+49 Income from Dealer Disposition of Property

+An adjustment is allowed for certain income from dealer dispositions of property made on or after January 1, 2009.
 In the year of disposition the adjustment will be a subtraction for gain attributable to installment payments to be made in future taxable years provided that (i) the gain arises from an installment sale for which federal law does not permit the dealer to elect installment reporting of income, and (ii) the dealer elects installment treatment of the income for Virginia purposes on or before the due date prescribed by law for filing the taxpayer's income tax return.
 In subsequent taxable years the adjustment will be an addition for gain attributable to any payments made during the taxable year with respect to the disposition.
 Each disposition must be tracked separately for purposes of this adjustment.
 (Va.
-Code §§ 58.1-402 F; 58.1-322 H.) - 50 Gains from Land Preservation Enter the amount of federal gain or income recognized as a result of the sale of Land Preservation credits.
+Code §§ 58.1-402 F; 58.1-322 H.)

+50 Gains from Land Preservation - Enter the amount of federal gain or income recognized as a result of the sale of Land Preservation Tax Credits.

-If the Land Preservation credit is taken, for the next three years taxpayers cannot take a subtraction for the gain on the sale of land or easements dedicated to open-space use.
-A subtraction is allowed for any gain or income recognized by a taxpayer on the application of a Land Preservation tax credit against a Virginia income tax liability to the extent the gain is included in and not otherwise subtracted from federal adjusted gross income.
+If the Land Preservation Tax Credit is taken, for the next 3 years taxpayers cannot take a subtraction for the gain on the sale of land or easements dedicated to open-space use.
+A subtraction is allowed for any gain or income recognized by a taxpayer on the application of a Land Preservation Tax Credit against a Virginia income tax liability to the extent the gain is included in and not otherwise subtracted from federal adjusted gross income.
 The transfer of the credit and its application against a tax liability shall not create gain or loss for the transferor or the transferee.

-51 Long-term Capital Gain - For taxable years beginning on or after January 1, 2011, enter any income taxed as a long-term capital gain for federal income tax purposes, or any income taxed as investment services partnership interest income (otherwise known as investment partnership carried interest income) for federal income tax purposes.
+51 Long-Term Capital Gain - For taxable years beginning on or after January 1, 2011, enter any income taxed as a long-term capital gain for federal income tax purposes, or any income taxed as investment services partnership interest income (otherwise known as investment partnership carried interest income) for federal income tax purposes.
 To qualify for this subtraction, the income must be attributable to an investment in a "gualified business," as defined in Va.
 Code § 58.1-339.4, or in any other technology business approved by the Secretary of Technology, provided the business has its principal office or facility in the Commonwealth and less than \$3 million in annual revenues in the fiscal year prior to the investment.
 The investment must be made between the dates of April 1, 2010, and June 30, 2013.
 Taxpayers claiming the Qualified Equity and Subordinated Debt Credit cannot claim this subtraction relating to investments in the same business.
-No taxpayer who has claimed a tax credit for an investment in a "qualified business" under Va.
+No taxpayer who has claimed a tax credit for an investment in a "gualified business" under Va.
 Code § 58.1-339.4 shall be eligible for the subtraction under this subdivision for an investment in the same business.
 (Va.
-Code 58.1-402 C.24.)
+Code § 58.1-402 C.24.)

-99 Other.
-(Attach Explanation).
-This must include the amount of income or gain of an S corporation subject to bank franchise tax.
+- 52 Gain from Historic Rehabilitation - To the extent included in federal taxable income, any amount of gain or income recognized by a taxpayer in connection with the Historic Rehabilitation Tax Credit is allowed as a subtraction on the Virginia return. - 99 Other (Attach Explanation).
+This must include the amount of income or gain of an S corporation subject to Bank Franchise Tax.
 This deduction (code 112) will be claimed on the shareholder's income tax return.
 See worksheet in the individual income tax instructions.